Miracle Rescue Nearly 60 Hours After Philippine Landslide - UrduPoint

 Schools across the municipality have suspended classes.

-The area hit by the landslide had been declared a "no build zone" after previous landslides in 2007 and 2008, Macapili said.
+The area hit by the landslide had been declared a "no build zone" after previous landslides in 2007 and 2008, Macapili told AFP.

 "People were asked to leave that place and they were given a resettlement area, but the people are so hard-headed and they returned," he said.